Gluten Free Pumpkin Muffins

 Divide muffin batter into 12 cavity muffin pan.
 Each muffin cavity should be almost filled to the top.

 Bake for 15 to 17 minutes or until a toothpick inserted comes out clean.

 Finally, remove from oven.
 Allow the gluten free pumpkin muffins to cool for 10 to 15 minutes before carefully removing from pan.

 Follow these tips for the best gluten free pumpkin muffins.

 The muffin batter will be pretty thick.

 Bake gluten free pumpkin muffins until a toothpick inserted comes out clean.
-Do not over bake!
+Do not overbake nthem!

-Allow muffins to cool before removing from pan.
+Allow the pumpkin chocolate chip muffins to cool before removing them from the pan.

 Flavor Variations & Add Ins

 Consider adding these ingredients to your healthy gluten free pumpkin muffins!